Skip to content

 # No TINA4_QUEUE_BACKEND needed -- file is the default

-The first time you push a message, Tina4 automatically creates the queue storage.
+The first time you push a message, Tina4 creates the queue storage.

 Switching to RabbitMQ